Izaan17/Craft/README.md

-# 🎮 Craft - Modular Minecraft Server Manager
+# 🎮 Craft - NeoForge Server Manager

-A completely modular, enterprise-grade Minecraft server management system built for reliability, monitoring, and ease of use.
+A completely modular, enterprise-grade **NeoForge** Minecraft server management system built for reliability, monitoring, and ease of use.

+## 🚀 **Designed for NeoForge**

+Craft is specifically designed to work with **NeoForge** servers and follows the principle that NeoForge handles its own
+configuration:

+- ✅ **No Port Management** - NeoForge handles server ports automatically
+- ✅ **No EULA Editing** - NeoForge manages EULA acceptance
+- ✅ **No server.properties** - NeoForge configures itself
+- ✅ **Pure Process Management** - Focus on starting, stopping, and monitoring
+- ✅ **NeoForge-Optimized** - Java arguments tuned for modded servers

 ## 🏗️ Architecture